dwrrehman/programming_language/old_readme.txt

 a compiletime execution system is used in the compiler after parsing to allow for fully turing-complete compile-time execution, and thus the generation of arbitrary data and runtime instructions for use during the runtime program, allowing for further optimizations not possible in languages such as C. after this step is performed, a constant propagation/folding optimization stage (akin to SCCP in SSA compilers) is also performed as well, on the generated runtime program which resulted from the first compiletime execution stage.

-the first CT execution stage is quite powerful, allowing for a derived feature of compiletime function calls, aka "macros" (implemented as effectively assembly=like function invocations) to be constructed at user level from this compiletime execution system.
+the first CT execution stage is quite powerful, allowing for a derived feature of compiletime macros (implemented as effectively compiletime function calls) to be constructed at user level from this compiletime execution system.

 currently, there is no built-in mechanism for allowing the user to define their own functions, or macro operations, and this is not planned to be implemented, at least for now. rather, the user can use the macro-like mechanism that is emergently acheived via the existing builtin language operations such as "at", "do", "set", etc., where these are executed at compiletime.